zephyrproject-rtos/zephyr/boards/arm/sam4s_xplained/doc/index.rst

 #.
 Press reset button

-   You should see "Hello World! arm" in your terminal.
+   You should see "Hello World! sam4s_xplained" in your terminal.

 Debugging